emmacadavra/ci-portfolio1-spc/README.md

 ## **Planning stage**
 ### **Target Audiences:**

+* Users interested in singing choral music with other like-minded people
+* Users interested in performing choral music as part of a large choir
+* Users who have seen or heard the Sheffield Philharmonic Chorus and want to find out more
+* Users interested in joining a choir in the Sheffield area who do not know about the Sheffield Philharmonic Chorus

 ### **User Stories:**

+* As a user, I want to see the subject matter of the page.
+* As a user, I want to navigate the page to find what I require quickly and easily.
+* As a user, I want to learn more about what the choir does.
+* As a user, I want to learn more about when the choir rehearses.
+* As a user, I want to register to join the choir.

 ### **Site Aims:**

+* To inform the user about the choir and its rehearsals
+* To maintain the choir's professional reputation whilst demonstrating its friendly approach
+* To inform the user about how they can register their interest to join the choir

 ### **Colour Scheme:**

+(INFO ABOUT COLOURS)

 ## **Typography:**

+* Throughout the page, there are 3 fonts used:
+    * Playfair Display
+    * Roboto Serif
+    * Roboto Slab
+​
+* The ‘Playfair Display’ font was chosen to match the Sheffield Philharmonic Chorus logo, seen in the logo in the ‘Join Us’ sections of the site.
+* Roboto Slab was chosen as the font for the majority of the body of the site as it maintains readability whilst appearing sophisticated.
+* Roboto Serif was chosen for the opening paragraph due to it being better suited to italic styling than Roboto Slab.
+* All fonts were sourced from Google fonts, as stated in the credits.

 ## **Current Features Common to All Pages**
 #### **Header and Navigation Bar**